FleetCor Technologies (FLT) Q3 2017 Results - Earnings Call Transcript

 Operator

-Our next question is from Jim Schneider of Goldman Sachs.
+Our next question comes from Jim Schneider of Goldman Sachs.
 Please proceed with your question.

 James Schneider - Goldman Sachs & Co.
 LLC

 Good afternoon.
 Thanks for taking my question.
 Maybe if you just provide a little bit of a clarification on what you're seeing for the – whether you've actually restarted sales on the MasterCard universal product.
 I think you had talked about that being kind of a one to three-month lag.
 Can you confirm that those sales have restarted at this point?
-And if not, when do you expect to do that?
+And if not, when will you expect to do that?

 Ronald F. Clarke - FleetCor Technologies, Inc.

 Jim, it's Ron.
 Yeah, that's a good question.
 Yes is the answer.
 We have.
 I think – what are we now, November?
 Sometime in October, early October, we began to resell on the same platform, right, that the thing came across.
-So, we want to make sure that the thing was not only stable but working well so that sales people that put new clients on it, we're going to have a good experience.
+So, we want to make sure that the thing was not only stable but working well so that sales people that put new clients on it, were going to have a good experience.
 So, we can confirm that we're now back to onboarding new business there finally.

 James Schneider - Goldman Sachs & Co.
 LLC